top of page

 ree

 So I've published the novella, Flutes of Paradise.
 What's next?
 I'm not sure how many writers would give a direct answer regarding their next project.
 I will say I've been getting interested in stories with a conventional story structure.
 More readers read them.
-In the past I've been interested in writing those, but didn't feel I could do it.
-Instead I published offbeat, imaginative fiction, happy to do things quirkily and experimentally.
+In the past I've been interested in writing those, but published offbeat fiction instead.
 Truth be told, I haven't analyzed my stories, so I have no idea what the deal may be with them structure-wise.
 I just wrote a beginning, middle, and end, and then stopped.
 Of course, not every famous fiction has the old and familiar matrix that is so nice.
-Some story arcs chronicle an imaginative transformational journey (a gradual alchemical change) from beginning to end, rather than a hero's quest or the like.
+Some story arcs chronicle a gradual alchemical change rather than a hero's quest or the like.
 That's what you get in The Little Prince by Antoine de Saint-Exupéry and Invisible Cities by Italo Calvino: an unfolding revelation.
-Nonetheless, I feel I could manage something built with a rise-and-fall curve.
-And that is different.
-It feels similar to a time in the past when I thought I couldn't write a story in serial format, publishing the story as I went along, as it was written, until I successfully executed Excalibur Unum in Figure Eights, which I published daily online (I later published it as the second of two novellas in Two Novellas).
-Whatever comes next, I just like it when you enjoy reading my stories as much as I do.
+I wonder what's stopping me from writing something with a rise-and-fall curve.
+Like when I thought I couldn't write a story in serial format, until I did Excalibur Unum in Figure Eights, which I published daily online.
+(I later published it as the second of two novellas in Two Novellas.)
+Whatever follows, I hope you enjoy my books!

 Pete O'Brien